UnCaged-Studios/solana-program-library/docs/ka-ching.md

 initial_balance: The initial balance of the Cashbox.
 This is the amount of token that will be deposited in the Cashbox when it is created.
 owner: The public key of the account that will own the new Cashbox account.
 Once the new Cashbox account is created, the cashier can use it to manage the funds received by the PoS system and to perform debit and credit operations on the associated token accounts of the customers.
 This allows the cashier to track the funds received and spent through the PoS system and to ensure that the correct amounts are credited and debited to the appropriate accounts.

+## `update_order_signers_whitelist`

+The update_order_signers_whitelist method is used by the cashier (the person or entity operating the point-of-sale (PoS) system) to update the list of order signers who are authorized to sign orders on behalf of the cashier.
+This is an important security measure, as it allows the cashier to control who is able to sign orders and make payments on behalf of the PoS system.

+To update the list of order signers, the update_order_signers_whitelist method takes the following arguments:

+add: A list of public keys of order signers to be added to the whitelist.
+remove: A list of public keys of order signers to be removed from the whitelist.
+Once the list of order signers has been updated, the cashier can use it to verify that the orders received from customers have been signed by an authorized order signer.
+This ensures that only valid orders are accepted and processed by the PoS system, and helps to prevent unauthorized or fraudulent payments from being made.